aidengaripoli/facebook-melbourne-hackathon/README.md

 ## Idea

-Automatically generate an itinery for holidays based on desired location.
+Automatically generate an itinerary for holidays based on desired location.

 ## Team Members